huggingface/blog/vlms-explained.md

 )
 model.to(device)
 ```

-Pass the image and the text prompt to the processor and then pass the processed inputs to call generate.
+We now pass the image and the text prompt to the processor, and then pass the processed inputs to the `generate`.
+Note that each model uses its own prompt template, be careful to use the right one to avoid performance degradation.

 ```python
 from PIL import Image